IndexThePlanet/Logan/Contigs.md

 ## Dataset

 Contigs for all SRA accessions were constructed directly from the [Logan Unitigs](Unitigs.md).
-Unitigs were given to [Minia3](https://github.com/GATB/minia), which performed de Bruijn graph simplifications inspired by [SPAdes](https://github.com/ablab/spades).
+Unitigs were given to [Minia3](https://github.com/GATB/minia), which performed de Bruijn graph simplifications inspired by [SPAdes](https://github.com/ablab/spades) with just k=31.
 In total 26.7 million accessions were processed.

 ## Directory structure